developerJai/Razarpay_payment_gateway_ruby/README.md

-# Razarpay Payment Gateway using rails
+# Razarpay Payment Gateway Integration

 This codebase is interacting with the Razorpay API.
 This projects explains how to use Rozerpay Payment Gatewat in our Rails Application.